MichaelJosephKramer/dorothy/articles/2012-01-26-rake-and-albacore-getting-started-on-windows.md

 date: 2012/01/26
 description: A quick tutorial on starting with Ruby and Albacore on Windows

-There exists two types of develpers: those who have written Ruby and those who would like to punch those who have written Ruby in the face.
+There exists two types of developers: those who have written Ruby and those who would like to punch those who have written Ruby in the face.

 If you're a .NET developer and have never written Ruby, I might be able to convert you from the latter to the former.
 Writing an entire application in Ruby might not be feasible in your organization, especially if you work in a .NET shop, but writing your build script in Ruby an easier battle if you're picking your fights.
 Thankfully, a gem called Albacore can make build scripts a breeze with just a little bit of code. ~